BandaySajid/chat-planet/README.md

-# Global Chat Application
+# Chat Planet

-Welcome to the Global Chat Application!
+Welcome to the Chat Planet!
 This application allows users to create accounts and chat with other global users anonymously.
 Users are not required to provide an email or password; they simply need to choose a username to get started.
 The application is built using React, Node.js, Express, and Websockets to facilitate real-time communication.

 ## Features
 User Registration: Users can create accounts by selecting a unique username.
 No email or password is required, ensuring complete anonymity.